mh2795/war-game/README.md

 ## License

-This project is not licensed but please don't steal my work without giving me credit U+1F642    &#128578
+This project is not licensed but please don't steal my work without giving me credit :eyes:

 ## Acknowledgments